rsyncOSX/RsyncUIdocs/content/post/Built.md

 # The model

 SwiftUI views are *value types*, structs, and not *reference types*, classes, as in Storyboard and Swift.
 The model is responsible for informing the views when there are changes.
 The memory footprint of tasks is minimal.
-Data for tasks are kept in memory during the lifetime of RsyncUI.
+Data for tasks is kept in memory during the lifetime of RsyncUI.
 The memory footprint for logrecords will grow over time as new logs are created and stored.
 Logrecords are only read from the store when viewing and deleting logs.
 When data about logs is not used, the data is released from memory to keep the memory as low as possible.

 # Property wrapper for objects